How to wash and care for cashmere

 The benefits of cashmere:

 Cashmere is sourced from goats of the Mongolian Plateau who have two layers of insulating fleece.
 The softer layer is combed and gathered in the warmer season and has been spun into yarn for centuries.
 One of the only fibres known to be hollow, cashmere feels lightweight yet warm and cosy.
-This tactile yarn has an unmistakable softness and a light, springy feel due to the uniquely wavy shape of its fine strands.
+Warm and cozy, this tactile yarn has an unmistakable softness and a light, springy feel due to the uniquely wavy shape of its fine strands.